tqx94/Text-Analytics_LDA/README.md

 ## 2. Datasets/Codes
  - The datasets are confidential.
 But in general, the dataset should be in any csv file, with 2 columns - docID and texttoclassify.
 Each row under texttoclassify will represent the text for topic modelling.
- - The codes are used to represent the
+ - The codes are as follow:
+   1. loadingofdata - processing/loading
+   2. analysis - LDA analysis comes here

 ## 3. Process
 ### Loading dataset